kevin-chau/kevinchau/content/blog/digitone-update.md

 ---
 path: digitone-update
 date: 2020-02-21T14:00:00.000Z
-title: Updating my Electron Digitone to OS 1.21
+title: Updating my Elektron Digitone to OS 1.21
 description: Updating from OS 1.10A to OS 1.21, and a closer look at SysEx tools in the era of macOS
 ---
 ![digitone](https://media.sweetwater.com/api/i/q-82__ha-881632ee9fc14431__hmac-2d2a94fa1a40e745f631db12455dad50be90f42e/images/items/750/DigiTone-large.jpg)